 With that said, FXCM offers a lot more than just MT4.
 For example, each and every financial instrument on the platform can be traded on a commission-free basis.
 Spreads are also competitive, with Brent Crude futures costing 0.04 pips.
 You can also trade WTI Light Sweet futures a spread of 0.5 pips.

 If you’re more interested in spot trading, you can trade both Brent and WTI prices in the form of CFDs.
 Leverage of up to 1:10 is offered on all oil trading markets at FXCM.
 You can open an account in minutes and deposit funds with a debit/credit card, e-wallet, or bank wire.
 Finally, your money is well secured at the broker.
 Not only does it hold an FCA license, but FXCM has been active in the online trading scene for over two decades.

 Commission 0% (spreads on CFDs) Deposit Fee Free Withdrawal fee $5 Inactivity fees $50 a year after 12 months of inactivity

 Sponsored ad.
 73.05% of retail investors lose money when trading CFDs at this site

 How to Start Oil Trading – Tutorial

-You’ll first need to head over to the eToro homepage and open an account.
+You’ll first need to head over to your broker’s homepage and open an account.
 This will require some personal information, contact details, and a username and password.

 You will also be asked to submit a copy of your passport or driver’s license.
 Additionally, you’ll need to upload a recently issued bank account statement or utility bill.

-eToro requires a minimum deposit of $200.
-You can choose from the payment methods listed below.
+Your broker may require a minimum deposit.
+You can usually choose from the payment methods listed below.

 - Debit Card